-There is no major customer with revenue equal or more than 10% of the Group's total revenue.
+There is no major customer with revenue equal or more than 10% of the Group's total revenue during the current financial year.
+In the previous financial year, revenue from a major customer in the Telecommunication Network Services segment represented approximately RM48,081,007 or 11% of the Group's revenue.

-39. FINANCIAL INSTRUMENTS
+38. FINANCIAL INSTRUMENTS